ShreyasPasumarthi/ShreyasPasumarthi/README.md

 # Hi there <img src="https://raw.githubusercontent.com/umenzi/umenzi/main/wave.gif" width="30px">

-My name is Shreyas Pasumarthi, a recent graduate of UC San Diego with a B.S. in Mathematics-Computer Science.
+My name is Shreyas Pasumarthi and I'm a recent graduate of UC San Diego with a B.S. in Mathematics-Computer Science.

 💻 My interests lie within the field of AI, Machine Learning & Robotics